Artist in Residence

 The residence project feeds into this by engaging folk in Coigach & Assynt, as well as visitors, through actively participating in creating and expressing the ideas and concepts brought to the Scheme by the chosen artists.
 It also aims to enhance and develop Coigach & Assynt as a place for artistic and creative activity, to bring together the many creative people living in the area, and engage people in different and original ways of thinking about, interpreting and understanding the living landscape of this area.

-Workshops for schools and adults will be taking places as part of the residency, and members of the public are welcome to come along to hear about Clara’s project and to make work of their own.
-More information about these events will be published soon, and will need to conform with whatever Covid-19 restrictions are in place at the time.
+Workshops for schools and adults took place as part of the residency, and members of the public were welcome to come along to hear about Clara’s project and to make work of their own.

 Previous CALLP Artist in Residence projects include Julia Cowie who focussed on Clachtoll Broch, and by Alex McKay who composed music responding to the path to Suilven.
 Follow the links below to find out more about these innovative residences: